 I need that space and the therapy of books — immersion in reading — again.
 It has been a long, brutal election season and instead of finding relief in the result, I find myself waking in the middle of the night filled with fear.
 Fear for the future, fear of what America has become, such a divided and angry nation.
 In researching my book on the Lowell family, I followed them through the years of the Civil War and the aftermath of the divided nation.
 I found proof in family letters and journals of individuals struggling to bring the country together again with new dignity, new rights, new dreams.
 I need to find the energy and the hope to work for positive change for all who live here in the United States.

 I hope to find that energy and hope in books.
 I find myself gravitating towards books about women, looking for role models of survival and strength, resilience, and power.
-Books like Time and Again by Charlotte Rogan, with its heroine who fights for truth at a terrible cost, and The Summer Guest by Alison Anderson, in which women from different times strive to understand the unique power of words, the power to record and reflect and inspire.
+Books like Now and Again by Charlotte Rogan, with its heroine who fights for truth at a terrible cost, and The Summer Guest by Alison Anderson, in which women from different times strive to understand the unique power of words, the power to record and reflect and inspire.
 Nicotine by Nell Zink has a quirky and sometimes even flaky heroine who is ultimately tough enough and resilient enough to get it done — “it” being bringing new life to an abandoned house (and way of life).